mediaelch/mediaelch-doc/README.md

 If you are a maintainer of this repository, you can release a new version of this documentation by using `./update_github_pages.sh`.

-*Note*: You must not have any un-committed changes in your local repository.
+*Note*: You must not have any un-committed changes in your local repository!

 #### Troubleshooting
 If you can't install the theme using `pip`, please refer to: